 Aka VincentDa & RedApples fka Expiredpineapples.
 My alter-ego is a digital-marketing guy in Houston.
 Won editing awards & created obsolete flash websites that have been featured in mags like Sports Illustrated.
 Studied film & women at FSU during the golden age of hip-hop.
 Collects records, laserdiscs, sports memorabilia & toys.
 Father of 2 daughters that are more athletic and popular on YouTube.

 On this day in history, March 16th of 2007, Kobe Bryant celebrated the 34th anniversary of Kareem Abdul Jabbar’s only 50 point game by scoring 65 points (24 in the 4th) in an OT victory over the Portland Trailblazers.

-The win snapped a 7 game losing streak by the Lakers and gave Kobe his 2nd highest scoring game of his career.
+The win snapped a 7-game losing streak by the Lakers and gave Kobe the 2nd highest scoring game of his career.
 It was also his 3rd game with 60+ points and 4th game of that season with 50+.

 “I had to come out aggressive and assert myself, just because our confidence was a little shaky,” Bryant said.
 “We needed a breakout game.
 And it’s my job as a leader to kind of read what we need as a team.
 And sometimes, me taking over games like this instills confidence in us all.”

 “Kobe just made MVP-type plays,” Roy said.
 “He made every shot down the stretch.
 We were trying to do things to stop him.
 It was a great game to play in.
 But we need to figure out a way to stop great players down the stretch.”

 KOBE BRYANT: 65pts, 7rebs, 3asts, 3stls, 23-39fg, 8-12 3pt, 11-12ft

 OTHER 4 STARTERS (SMUSH, SASHA, LAMAR, KWAME): 31 points, 15-34fg